shivangiuw/algorithmic_trading_bot/README.md

 ## Dataset:

-The data used is in form of a CSV file contains OHLCV data for an MSCI–based emerging markets ETF that iShares issued  between 2015-01-21 to 2021-01-22.
+The data used is in form of a CSV file contains `OHLCV data` for an `MSCI–based emerging markets ETF` that iShares issued  between `2015-01-21 to 2021-01-22`.

 ## Machine learning models and performances: